jessieqiu/ViKIENet/README.md

 Paper pdf
 https://openaccess.thecvf.com/content/CVPR2025/papers/Yu_ViKIENet_Towards_Efficient_3D_Object_Detection_with_Virtual_Key_Instance_CVPR_2025_paper.pdf

-Although we cannot open source the code due to a patent application, please feel free to contact us if you have any questions about this paper and please cite our paper if you find it helpful or inspirational :)
+Although we cannot open source the code due to a patent application, please feel free to contact us (jessieq126@yahoo.com or 13917711090yu@gmail.com) if you have any questions about this paper, and please cite our paper if you find it helpful or inspirational :)